RAbu-Salma/rabu-salma.github.io/index.md

-Ruba Abu-Salma is a Lecturer (Assistant Professor) in Computer Science at King’s College London (KCL).
-Ruba is affiliated with the Cybersecurity Group and the Human Centered Computing Group in the Department of Informatics.
-Her research is interdisciplinary.
-She works at the intersection of cybersecurity, privacy, human-computer interaction (HCI), and public policy.
-She uses computational and social science research methods to understand and improve people’s security, privacy, and safety decision-making processes, with a focus on vulnerable, marginalized, and/or stigmatized populations.
-She works closely with communities and charities to design technical, social, and legal interventions that are grounded in equality, justice, and safety for all.
-Her work has been published at top-tier venues, including IEEE S&P (Oakland), USENIX Security, and ACM CHI.
-Her work has also been covered by the popular press such as The New York Times, The Register, and CNET.
+Ruba Abu-Salma is a Senior Lecturer (~Associate Professor) in Computer Science at King’s College London, affiliated with the Cybersecurity Group and Human-Centered Computing Group in the Department of Informatics.
+She is also Deputy Head of the Cybersecurity Group and Co-Champion of the department’s Security Hub.
+Her research is interdisciplinary, sitting at the intersection of cybersecurity, privacy, human-computer interaction (HCI), emerging technologies, and public policy.
+She uses computational and social science methods to understand and improve people’s security, privacy, and safety decision-making processes, with a focus on at-risk populations.
+Her work has been published at top-tier venues, including IEEE S&P (Oakland), USENIX Security, ACM CHI, and ACM TOCHI, and has been featured in national and international media outlets such as BBC News, BBC Women’s Hour, Financial Times, The Register, Euronews, The New York Times, CNET, Science News, and Politico.

-Before joining KCL in 2021, Ruba was a Postdoctoral Researcher in the Usable Security and Privacy Group at the International Computer Science Institute (ICSI) at the University of California, Berkeley, and in the PRIVATICS Team at INRIA Sophia Antipolis.
+Before joining King’s in 2021, Ruba was a Postdoctoral Researcher in the Usable Security and Privacy Group at the International Computer Science Institute (ICSI) at the University of California, Berkeley, and in the PRIVATICS Team at INRIA Sophia Antipolis.

-Ruba defended her doctoral dissertation in 2019, earning a Ph.D. in Computer Science from University College London (UCL).
+Ruba defended her doctoral thesis in December 2019, earning a Ph.D. in Computer Science from University College London (UCL).
 Her dissertation focused on designing user-centered privacy-enhancing technologies.
 As a postgraduate student, she was supported by Google, a Marie-Skłodowska Curie Research Fellowship, and a Supporting Usability and Design in Security (SUDS) Fellowship from the Open Technology Fund (OTF).
-She also performed research at the Cambridge Cybercrime Center, Brave, and Telefónica Research.
+She also performed research at the Open Data Institute, Cambridge Cybercrime Centre, Brave, and Telefónica Research.

 **Ruba is always on the lookout for talented Ph.D. students to work with her on topics sitting at the intersection of cybersecurity, privacy, HCI, and at-risk/marginalized populations.
 Interested candidates should email her (at ruba.abu-salma@kcl.ac.uk) their CV, a short research proposal, and any previous publications.**

 Twitter: [@Ruba_AbuSalma](https://twitter.com/Ruba_AbuSalma)

 ### Publications
+1. Atmadeep Ghosal*, Martim Brandao, **Ruba Abu-Salma**, and Sanjay Modgil.
+Embodied AI at the Margins: Postcolonial Ethics for Intelligent Robotic Systems.
+In AAAI/ACM Conference on Artificial Intelligence, Ethics, and Society (AIES), Madrid, Spain, 2025.

+1. Atmadeep Ghosal*, Martim Brandao, and **Ruba Abu-Salma**.
+Value Alignment in the Global South: A Multidimensional Approach to Norm Elicitation in Indian Contexts.
+In ICLR Workshop on Bidirectional Human-AI Alignment, Singapore, 2025.

+1. **Ruba Abu-Salma**, Pauline Anthonysamy, Zinaida Benenson, etc. Grand Challenges in Human-Centered Privacy.
+In IEEE Security and Privacy Magazine, 2025.

-1.	**Ruba Abu-Salma**, Junghyun Choy, Alisa Frik, and Julia Bernd.
-“They Didn't Buy Their Smart TV to Watch Me with the Kids”:
+1. **Ruba Abu-Salma**, Junghyun Choy*, Alisa Frik, and Julia Bernd.
+“They Didn’t Buy Their Smart TV to Watch Me with the Kids”: Comparing Nannies’ and Parents’ Privacy Threat Models for Smart Home Devices.
+In ACM Transactions on Computer-Human Interaction (TOCHI), 2025.

-Comparing Nannies' and Parents' Privacy Threat Models for Smart Home Devices.
-In ACM Transactions on Computer-Human Interaction (TOCHI), 2024.
+1. Eimaan Saqib*, Junghyun Choy*, Shijing He*, **Ruba Abu-Salma**, Jose Such, Julia Bernd, and Mobin Javed.
+Bystander Privacy in Smart Homes: A Systematic Review of Concerns and Solutions.
+In ACM Transactions on Computer-Human Interaction (TOCHI), 2025.

+1. Shijing He*, Xiao Zhan, Yaxiong Lei, Yueyan Liu, **Ruba Abu-Salma**, and Jose Such.
+Exploring the Privacy and Security Challenges Faced by Migrant Domestic Workers in Chinese Smart Homes.
+In ACM Conference on Human Factors in Computing Systems (CHI), Yokohama, Japan, 2025.
+(Acceptance rate: 1,249/5,014 ≈ 25%)

 1. Mohammad Tahaei, Daricia Wilkinson, Alisa Frik, Michael Muller, **Ruba Abu-Salma**, and Lauren Wilcox.
 Surveys Considered Harmful?
 Reflecting on the Use of Surveys in AI Research, Development, and Governance.
 In Proceedings of AAAI/ACM Conference on Artificial Intelligence, Ethics, and Society (AIES), Santa Clara, CA, USA, 2024.